A Survey of Protocol Fuzzing: Directions of Future Research

 \subsection{Towards Multi-Dimension Testing Perspectives}

 Existing research focuses more on changing the content of packets or the order of packet sequences.
-This approach, while effective to a certain extent, overlooked the fact that protocols have multidimensional testing perspective, e.g., variables such as message latency \cite{6129367}, cache state \cite{jung2001dns}, configurations \cite{10.1145/3580597,5438043}, and concurrency level \cite{katz2006parallel}, as highlighted in Section \ref{subsec:protocoldifferences}.
+This approach, while effective to some extent, overlooked the fact that protocols have multidimensional testing perspectives, e.g., variables such as message latency \cite{6129367}, cache state \cite{jung2001dns}, configurations \cite{10.1145/3580597,5438043}, and concurrency level \cite{katz2006parallel}, as highlighted in Section \ref{subsec:protocoldifferences}.
 These attributes play a crucial role in deciding the behavior of the target system.
 To effectively test these attributes within protocol implementations, it is necessary to create detailed models that accurately represent each attribute, including message latency, cache state, configuration parameters, and concurrency levels.
-Additionally, specific oracles and mutators can be designed to evaluate the correctness of the protocol behavior under various scenarios that encompass these multidimensional aspects.
+Additionally, specific oracles and mutators can be designed to assess the correctness of the protocol behavior in various scenarios that encompass these multidimensional aspects.
 This direction is interesting and can help establish a more comprehensive evaluation of the protocol's resilience and robustness.